RogueLemons/EasyC/IronCLib/README.md

 In raw C, memory allocation is, implicit (malloc vs calloc vs realloc), inconsistent (different argument rules), and easy to misuse (wrong sizes, missing overflow checks, invalid realloc usage).
 This structure makes allocation validated, consistent by centralization, and extensible.

 #### my_app_memory
 This section shows how to set up a centralized dynamic memory allocator with argument safety.
-The purpose is to never use malloc, calloc, or realloc directly after this, giving the system full control of memory usage. *Note: The source file creates real enums in order to switch-case the input.
-Use only when performance is critical since it removes part of the type-safety of the typenum.*
+The purpose is to never use malloc, calloc, or realloc directly after this, giving the system full control of memory usage.

 ##### my_app_memory.h
 ```c